DromnHell/meta-control-decision-making-agent/README.md

 to learn to solve the task.
 * The *modelBasedRL.py* script allows the agent to use a Value-Iteration algorithm (model-based reinforcement learning) to learn to solve the task,
 * The *DQN.py* script allows the agent to use a Deep Q-Network algorithm (deep reinforcement learning) to learn to solve the task.
+This DQN agent uses prioritized experience replay and a second network to compute the targeted qvalues.
 * The *prioritizedSweeping.py* script allows the agent to use a Prioritized Sweeping algorithm (model-based reinforcement learning) to learn to solve the task (NOT CONNECTED TO THE PROGRAM AT THE MOMENT).
 * The *metaControllerSystem.py* script allows the agent to coordinate the different behavioral strategies implemented in the previous scripts.